An improvement on Furstenberg's intersection problem: Irrational rotations, discrepancy and target hitting

 This implies that

 Since $\epsilon>0$ and $M>N_{\epsilon}$ can be chosen arbitrarily we see that the upper Banach density of $W$ is at most $\lambda(A).$

 \end{proof}

 It is natural to consider what happens when $A$ is small in dimension.
-For this purpose it is very natural to consider error terms in ergodic limits.
-To some extends, this is known as the discrepancy theory for irrational rotations.
-We write $\alpha$ in the form of continued fractions $[a_1,a_2,\dots,]$ and let $p_n/q_n$ be its partial fractions.
-Then we have the following inductive relation
+For this purpose we need to consider error terms in ergodic limits.
+We will be most interested in the cases when $\alpha=\log p/\log q$ and $\alpha\notin\mathbb{Q}.$ It was proved in \cite{B15} that there are numbers $C(\alpha),c(\alpha)>0$ such that for all integers $n,m\geq 1$